yamanoku/vuefes-japan-online-2022/pages/en.md

 Also, be careful not to use it on the element to be focused or the element that contains it.

-Even if the focus itself is possible, you will not be able to recognize what the element is.
+Because you can focused, but you can't recognize what that element is.

 ```html
 <a href="https://vuefes.jp/2022/" aria-hidden="true">